anthonyjlau/anthonyjlau.github.io/essays/the-quest-of-becoming-a-software-engineer.md

 ---
 layout: essay
 type: essay
-title: My Journey to Becoming a Software Engineer
+title: The Quest of Becoming a Software Engineer
 # All dates must be YYYY-MM-DD format!
 date: 2022-01-19
 labels: